philipturner/swift-colab/Documentation/MagicCommands.md

 > TODO: Each should have an example of usage in its description.

-The Swift interpreter has various built-in commands for downloading dependencies and interacting with the operating system.
+The Swift kernel has various built-in commands for downloading dependencies and interacting with the operating system.
 These command start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html).
 They take the role of inline Shell commands in Python notebooks, which start with `!`.

 - [`%include`](#include)
 - [`%install`](#install)